adoyle-h/dotfiles/README.md

 - [git][]: **It is required**.
 Make sure it available before installation.
   - [git-prompt][]: If omitted, PS1 will not show git prompt.
 - [dotbot][]: To create symbolic links and manage the map via [`install.conf.yaml`][install.conf.yaml].
 There is no need to install dotbot manually.
 It is a part of this repo.
-- [bash-it (modified version)][a-bash-it]: To manage all shell scripts in modules: aliases, plugins, completions and shell appearance theme. **It is required**.
+- [bash-it][]: To manage all shell scripts in modules: aliases, plugins, completions and shell appearance theme. **It is required**.
 Make sure it available before installation.

 ## Features